Wall Street jumps as banks lead indexes to new highs

 | NEW YORK

-NEW YORK Stocks rallied to fresh highs on Tuesday as investors picked up large-cap companies' shares on the expectation that central bank stimulus will help propel the rally further.
+NEW YORK U.S. stocks rallied to fresh highs on Tuesday as investors picked up large-cap companies' shares on the expectation that central bank stimulus will help propel the rally further.

 Gains were broad, but growth sectors outperformed their peers with bank stocks leading the way.
 Bank of America (BAC.N), up 2.8 percent at $13.34, was the Dow's biggest percentage gainer, while Citigroup Inc (C.N) rose 2.4 percent to $50.09.